 One may laugh or cry, but the situation in the last several years resembles that in the late 1970s.
 Having suffered a series of defeats, the United States is cutting its presence in Europe and looks like an increasingly unreliable ally.
 The NATO bond, which was artificially sustained through enlargement or failed attempts to go beyond the area of responsibility (Afghanistan, Libya, and partly Iraq), is getting loose again.
 European elites are faced with the need to rely on themselves, including in terms of security, a habit they have lost almost completely over the quarter of a century after the Cold War when life was quiet and comfortable.
 Defense spending was cut below the minimum.
 The European Union entered its deepest ever crisis.

-There emerged the possibility of changing the long-held geopolitical vector.
+There emerged the possibility of changing the long-held geopolitical orientation.
 Some nine or ten years ago Europeans started to discuss, not quite publicly but earnestly, the prospect of creating common spaces with Russia and potentially with the enormous Chinese market.
-This alarmed the Western elites who had become closely intertwined with the old Atlantic policy structure and did not want it to be reformatted.
+This alarmed elites which had become closely intertwined with the old Atlantic policy structure and did not want it to be reformatted.
 In order to avoid that, they needed a mobilizing element—an enemy.
 Bush’s “war on terror” in the 2000s, largely artificial at that time, could not play this role.
-With the beginning of a new decade, the West refocused on its habitual enemy, Russia, pushing it onto this precarious path.
-Despite its freer political system, capitalist economy and vastly greater military power, the West was also incited by its own growing weakness, which was felt even bitterer against the sense of “final victory” it became convinced of by the end of the century.
+With the beginning of a new decade, the West refocused on its habitual enemy, Russia, pushing European politics onto precarious path again.
+Despite Russia's freer political system, capitalist economy and vastly smaller armed forces.
+The West was also incited by its own growing weakness, which was felt even bitterer against the sense of “final victory” it became convinced of by the end of the century.

 By 2013, the anti-Russian campaign was in full swing.
 The West was again considering expanding its zone of influence through an association between Ukraine and the European Union.
 There were some indications that the West was also preparing a new round of NATO’s enlargement to Ukraine, which the United States had surreptitiously tried to push through as far back as 2008.
 The coup in Kiev provoked Moscow to counterstrike.
 Crimea and Donbass stopped the expansion of Western alliances that jeopardized Russia’s vital interests.